 Predictive analysis with the help of Pulse

-Data Preparations: This involves collecting, cleaning, and organising the data from various sources, including pulse data, which could be real-time or near-real-time data streams reflecting market trends, customer behaviour, etc. This step ensures that the data is ready for analysis.
+Data Preparations: Collect, cleanse, and organise data from all sources, as well as real-time or near-real-time data streams reflecting market trends, customer behaviour, etc. This will help ensure that data can be used for analysis.

-Churn Prediction: Predictive models can forecast which customers are at risk of churning (leaving) based on their behaviour and historical data, enabling proactive retention strategies, such as targeted offers or personalised interventions, to reduce churn rates.
+Churn Prediction: Predictive models can even predict those customers at risk of churning based on their current behaviour and historical data.
+This makes for proactive retention strategies, like specific offers or personal interventions, which can reduce churn rates.

-Upsell and Cross-sell Recommendations: Predictive models can analyse customer purchase history preferences and pulse data to suggest relevant upsell or cross-sell opportunities.
-Offering products or services that align with customers’ needs can increase revenue per customer and enhance customer satisfaction.
+Upsell and Cross-sell Recommendations: Predictive models may analyse customer purchase history preferences, identifying possible opportunities for upselling and cross-selling.
+Products or services offered to customers that will meet their needs can quickly increase revenue per customer and satisfy the customer’s needs more.

 Benefits of Predictive Analysis in Finance